 Note: Community Action Works was formerly known as Toxics Action Center.

-Incinerating our waste releases toxic chemicals such as lead and mercury and produces additional byproducts like dioxins and furans.
+Incinerating our waste releases toxic chemicals such as lead and mercury and produces additional byproducts like dioxins.
 In turn, this process leads to respiratory issues and can be potentially carcinogenic.
 And incinerators don’t eliminate the need for landfills, either.
 Incinerators produce toxic ash when the toxic chemicals and heavy metals in the waste concentrate at the bottom of the stack.
 This highly concentrated toxic waste then has to be disposed of in a landfill.